Dodge: World War II

 Chrysler was prolific in its production of war materiel, especially from 1942 until 1945.
 Dodge in particular was well known to both average citizens and thankful soldiers for their tough military-spec light trucks and WC54 ambulances.
-Dodge America – on paper under the Fargo Trucks name (in U.S. government contracts) (Note: Within the Chrysler Corporation, the Fargo Division handled government contracts, but the trucks were all built by Dodge.) – built over 400,000 trucks for the war, in its nearly new (1938) Warren truck plant at Mound Road, near Detroit, Michigan.
-Starting with the quickly converted VC and VF-series of 1940, Dodge built mostly light 4x4, but also light-medium 6x6 WC-series trucks, that evolved out of the VC-series.
+Dodge America – on paper under the Fargo Trucks name (in U.S. government contracts) (Note: Within the Chrysler Corporation, the Fargo Division handled government contracts, but the trucks were all built by Dodge.) – built over 400,000 trucks for the war, in its nearly new (1938) Warren truck plant at Mound Road near Detroit, Michigan.
+Starting with the quickly converted VC and VF series for 1940, Dodge built mostly light 4x4, but also light-medium 6x6 WC series trucks that evolved out of the VC series.
 Smaller numbers of other models were built for China and Russia under Lend-Lease.
-Additionally, Chrysler Canada was enlisted to crank out another 180,000 Dodge trucks for the British and the Commonwealth militaries, over three-quarters of which were 3-ton trucks to be used in the CMP role.
+Additionally, Chrysler Canada was enlisted to crank out another 180,000 Dodge trucks for the British and the Commonwealth militaries, over three-quarters of which were three-ton trucks to be used in the CMP role.

-Dodge readily built upon the reputation of the WC-series for itself, by carrying it over into civilian models after the war, beginning with the successful Power Wagon, introduced with minimal modification almost immediately after the war, in 1945, for the 1946 model year.
+Dodge readily built upon the reputation of the WC series for itself by carrying it over into civilian models after the war, beginning with the successful Power Wagon, introduced with minimal modification almost immediately after the war, in 1945, for the 1946 model year.